01fri/python-assignments/week_03/README.md

 ### Process
 - I experimented with different formats, trying to relate the visual to the content of the poem
-- Compare to last week, there is one more variation added at the end, which is formated in a vertical single column, like traditional Chinese script.
+- There is one more variation added at the end, which is formated in a vertical single column, like traditional Chinese script.

 <br/>
 <br/>